Courses with professional accreditation check that students can work safely and follow the relevant professional codes.

 Pre-Professional Suitability Panel (Pre-PSP) Meeting:

 You will receive an invitation to a meeting with your Course Director.
-At the meeting you will have the chance to talk through any concerns, explain your side of the story, show evidence and ask questions.
-After the meeting, the Course Director will decide whether to take the case to a PSP hearing and you will get a written outcome of the decision, and any notes from the meeting.
+You’ll have the chance to explain your side of the story, show evidence, and ask questions.
+After the meeting, the Course Director will decide whether to take the case to a PSP hearing.
+You will get a written outcome of the decision, and any notes from the meeting.
+Most Pre-PSP meetings do go to a PSP hearing

 Professional Suitability Panel Hearing:

-If the Course Director believes the case should go to a PSP Hearing, you will be given at least three weeks to prepare for the meeting.
-You will be provided with a letter outlining the reason for the Hearing, who will attend, and any evidence.
-Once you’ve received the letter, you should respond at least one week before the meeting, including:
+you will be given at least three weeks to prepare for a PSP hearing.
+You will get an invitation, a summary of the case, an agenda for the meeting, and any evidence.
+Reply to the invitation at least one week before the meeting, including:

 You can ask for the meeting to be rescheduled if you are not available.